gera2ld/restful-fetch/README.md

 * `prehandlers` (present on `Restful` and `Model`)

-  Process order: `Model.prehandlers -> Restful.prehandlers`.
+  Process order: `Model::prehandlers -> Restful::prehandlers`.

   Each prehandler is called with one parameter: the request options.
 Returned value will be merged into it, so only the changed attributes need to be returned.

 * `posthandlers` (present on `Restful` and `Model`)

-  Process order: `Restful.posthandlers -> Model.posthandlers`.
+  Process order: `Restful::posthandlers -> Model::posthandlers`.

   Each posthandler is called with two parameters: `data, options`. `data` is the current data object and can be modified by returning a new one. `options` contains